-The second professional experience is a three-week block placement in Semester Two of the same year and in the same school as the pre-service teachers' first professional experience.
-The second professional experience is the second part of the annual placement.
+The second Professional Experience is a three-week block placement in the same year and in the same school as the pre-service teachers' first Professional Experience.
+The second Professional Experience is the second part of the annual placement.
 In exceptional circumstances this may not be possible and alternative arrangements will be made.